You are currently on the:CMHA National

 We all have the right to mental health care that is publicly funded and free.

 One third of people in Canada will experience a mental illness or substance use disorder during their lifetime.
 Yet one third of those people can’t get the care they need.
-As many as three in four children who need care can’t get specialized treatment.

 That’s because the care that people need isn’t available, or it isn’t covered by our public health insurance.